Joule heating in bad and slow metals: Joule heating

 In conventional metals with a long mean free path our framework will be shown to precisely recover the classic results \cite{kaganov1957relaxation, PhysRevLett.59.1460}.
 More generally, our formula can be used with or without coherent particle-hole excitations to quantitatively obtain the relaxation rate $1/\tau$ once the phonon dispersions and $\text{Im} \, G^{R}_{nn}(\omega,k)$ are known from experiment or numerics.
 This connection can be tested in spectroscopic pump-probe experiments and also in measurements of non-linear current response, as we describe below.

 Bad metals \cite{PhysRevLett.74.3253, RevModPhys.75.1085, hussey} are especially well-suited to our Kubo formula because the very short mean free path means that the entire low energy Lindhard continuum is destroyed, and $\text{Im} \, G^{R}_{nn}(\omega,k)$ instead acquires a universal diffusive form.
 We obtain a simple expression for the relaxation rate $1/\tau$ in this limit, which we proceed to evaluate using recent measurements of diffusion in an ultracold atom simulation of the Hubbard model at high temperatures \cite{doi:10.1126/science.aat4134}.
-While these results are at high temperatures relative to typical transport experiments in condensed matter systems, the temperatures are comparable to those arising in pump-probe experiments in which the electrons become very hot.
+These high temperatures are comparable to those arising in pump-probe experiments in which the electrons become very hot.

-When the Fermi velocity is small compared to the sound speed the phonon dispersion is outside of the Lindhard continuum.
+A second, distinct, application of our formula is to `slow' metals, where the Fermi velocity is small compared to the sound speed.
+In this case the phonon dispersion is outside of the Lindhard continuum.
 Electronic interactions are therefore essential to broaden the charge density spectral weight to low momenta, allowing phonons to be emitted.
-We obtain the decay rate $1/\tau$ for such `slow' metals using our Kubo formula together with a low momentum spectral weight consistent with a Drude conductivity.
-Small Fermi velocities can arise in semi-metals, in doped semiconductors, or if an effective mass divergence strongly renormalizes the Fermi velocity down, as occurs close to a quantum critical point.
+We obtain the decay rate $1/\tau$ using our Kubo formula together with a low momentum spectral weight consistent with a Drude conductivity.
+Small Fermi velocities could in principle arise in semi-metals, in doped semiconductors, or if an effective mass divergence strongly renormalizes the Fermi velocity down, as occurs close to a quantum critical point.